LucasAfonso96/Pasquali_Code_Challenge/README.md

    - Open PowerShell or Command Prompt on your computer.

 3. **Build Docker Image:**
-   - Navigate to the directory containing the Dockerfile.
+   - Navigate to the directory containing your Dockerfile.
    - Run the following command to build the Docker image:
      ```
      docker build -t web-extractor .